-Goals should not only be about identifying the job you want, but about how you plan to achieve it.
-Ultimately, this requires an understanding about how to grow your career.
-Growing in your career can be defined in several ways, including taking on additional responsibility, gaining more experience and, of course, earning a higher salary.
+Goals should not only be about identifying the job you want, career can be defined in several ways, including taking on additional responsibility, gaining more experience and, of course, earning a

 This is important because having goals keeps you focused on where you want to go.
 Setting goals has several benefits including: constantly giving guidance and direction, facilitation planning, motivation and inspiration as well as allowing for evaluation.